Z movie

 Z movies (or grade-Z movies) are low-budget films with production qualities lower than B movies.

 History and terminology

 The term "Z movie" arose in the mid-1960s as an informal description of certain unequivocally non-A films.
 It was soon adopted to characterize low-budget motion pictures with quality standards well below those of most B movies and even so-called C movies.
 While B movies may have mediocre scripts and actors who are relatively unknown, modestly skilled, or past their prime, they are for the most part competently lit, shot and edited.
-Z movies, by contrast, would be considered by most watchers and critics to be complete objective failures.
+Z movies, by contrast, would be considered by most watchers and critics to be complete failures.
 Sometimes Z movies are so incompetent they gain cult status due to the hilarity of their shortcomings.